mia-platform/documentation/docs/marketplace/add_to_marketplace/marketplace_item_visibility_conversion.md

 ---
 id: marketplace_items_visibility_conversion
-title: How to change a Marketplace item's visibility from private to public and vice versa
+title: How to change a Marketplace item visibility from private to public and vice versa
-sidebar_label: How to change a Marketplace item's visibility from private to public and vice versa
+sidebar_label: How to change a Marketplace item visibility from private to public and vice versa
 ---

 The marketplace is an essential tool within the development platform, designed to empower developers with maximum autonomy in their development activities.
 As such, it offers a vast library of ready-to-use components that are highly dynamic.
 Consequently, there may arise a need for an item that initially started as a public asset within the marketplace to be restricted for use by a single company.
 In the opposite scenario, an item that began as private for exclusive use by one company may need to become publicly available to all tenants.